jinghuazhao/SomaLogic/doc/box.md

 ## ftp/lftp

-A plain FTP is not allowed at the clusters, so we turned to lftp which also supports recursive directories.
+A plain FTP as invoked from the Linux ftp command is not allowed at the clusters, so we turned to lftp which also supports recursive directories.
 This script downloads from remote directory at the FTP site to a local one,
 ```bash
 #!/bin/bash